 Since the child now has a rewarded reason to make better choices using a consistent and carefully established set of rules, there is less of a temptation to misbehave.
 After all, following the rules means getting parental approval as well as an additionally decided upon reward.
 There is no reason to break the rules left.

 However, this system does not come without work on the part of the parents or guardians.
-As the child ages, the list of rules grows, the discussions about the rules becomes more complicated, and the rewards must also keep evolving to be deemed as valuable to the child.
+As the child ages, the list of rules grows, the discussions about the rules become more complicated, and the rewards must also keep evolving to be deemed as valuable to the child.
 The great news is children can help by setting their own goals and rewards!
 This way, with a little adult guidance, the rewards and rules stay updated and all that is left is those wonderful teachable moments as they arise, which are excellent opportunities for bonding and learning.

 You did it!
 Beyond the tangible rewards, parental praise, goal setting skills, and bonding moments, another benefit of the reward system is enhanced self-esteem.
 In a world where so many children struggle with low self-esteem, the reward system offers them acknowledgement of a job well done.
 They can hold their heads up high knowing they set and accomplished that goal.
 They even have a doll or other desired toy to remind them of their hard work!